 The Savoy opened on April 11th 1938 and showed Oh!
 Mr. Porter starring Will Hay, part of which was filmed at the disused Cliddesden railway station between Alton and Basingstoke.
 The full programme from the Savoy’s opening night can be downloaded here.
 Photo, Steve Hunter.

 These two pictures, exact dates unknown, were taken prior to 1972 when the cinema was converted into a twin screen venue.
-Photos, Charles Eric Wardell, courtesy, Jean Davies.
+Photos, Charles Eric Wardell, with thanks to Jean Wardell-Davis.

 The cinema closed as a two screen cinema in 1986.
 The downstairs screen was converted and reopened as a nightclub, Flicks, and the upstairs screen reopened in 1988.
 After a change of ownership in 1998 the nightclub became Club at Life whilst the screen briefly closed before closing for good in 2001.